jdeolive/geotools-old/spike/web/sphinx/source/examples/csv2shp.rst

 The tutorial covers the following:

- * Producing Features from Scratch
+ * Creating a FeatureType, FeatureCollection and Features
- * Use of GeometryFactory to build a Point
+ * Using a GeometryFactory to build Points
  * Writing out a Shapefile
  * Forcing a Projection

- * Building a FeatureType
+At the end of the tutorial you will be able to create your own custom shapefiles from a wide variety of data in text files !

 Comma Seperated Value
 ---------------------